carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 - Path scoping (`src/DataTable`) lints whatever is on disk now, committed or not.
 Use it while editing.
 - `--staged` lints the git index.
-Run it after `git add`.
+Run it after `git add`. `bun run lint:changed` is an alias for this — despite the name, it does **not** use `--changed`.
-- `--changed` diffs commits against the default branch.
-It does **not** see uncommitted or unstaged edits, so it reports nothing until you commit.
+- `--changed` diffs *committed* changes against the default branch and, per Biome, is "intended for CI."
+It ignores staged and unstaged edits entirely, so on a long-lived branch it can also pull in every file changed since the branch diverged from master — not just your latest commit.
+Reach for it deliberately (e.g. auditing a whole branch before a PR), not as a pre-commit habit.

 `bun run lint` runs Biome over the entire repository.
 Reserve it for broad sweeps.